 - No more power limit throttling

-- Maintain higher CPU frequency under sustained load
+- Be able to maintain much higher CPU frequency under sustained load

 Disclaimer: You are about to void your warranty.
 You are liable for any damage you make to your device.
-While my laptop survived and benefited from these modifications, they may still break or shorten the lifespan of your laptop.
+While my laptop survived and benefited from these modifications, they may still break, damage or shorten the lifespan of your laptop.

 Benefits: Increases overall efficiency by making the CPU and iGPU run at a voltage no higher than necessary.
 The processor will generate less heat and therefore throttle less.